-If you prefer not to receive any marketing communications from us, you can change your preferences and unsubscribe at any time by either writing to The Supporter Care Team, The Mare and Foal Sanctuary, Unit 2, Olympus Business Park, Newton Abbot, TQ12 2SN or calling our team on 01626 882660.
+If you prefer not to receive any marketing communications from us, you can change your preferences and unsubscribe at any time by contacting us using the details at the bottom of this privacy notice.

 If you choose not to receive this information, we will be unable to keep you informed of our work and promotions that may interest you.

-We may make use of additional information, including information about where you live, when it is available from external sources to help us create a profile of your interests and preferences.
-This enables us to ensure that communications are relevant and timely and provide an enhanced experience for our supporters.
-It also helps us to understand the background of our supporters so that we can make appropriate requests to those who may consider making a donation again, enabling us to raise funds sooner, more cost effectively and proportionately than we otherwise would.
+We may make use of additional information, including information about your geographical location or marketing preferences help us understand more about our supporters.
+This enables us to ensure that communications are relevant and provide an enhanced experience for our supporters.
+It also helps us to understand the interests of our supporters so that we can make appropriate requests to those who may consider making a donation again, enabling us to raise funds sooner, more cost effectively and proportionately than we otherwise would.

 We may use third party service providers to undertake these activities on our behalf and share your information with them to the extent required.
 Such information is compiled (either by us or our third party) using publicly available data e.g. information available from public registers, such as listed Directorships, the electoral roll and media coverage.

 We make sure that there are appropriate controls in place to protect your personal details in accordance with current Data Protection legislation.
 We undertake regular reviews of those who have access to information that we hold to ensure that your information is only accessible by appropriately trained staff, volunteers and approved third parties.

 We may share your personal data with third-party service providers who assist us with administering the provision of our services to you including:

 - to HMRC in relation to Gift Aid, if applicable, and when your consent has been obtained